Auto Accident Settlements in St Louis County

 Options for a Car Accident Settlement

 There are several options available for accident settlements in Missouri.
-One option claimants could take on is called a lump sum settlement.
+One option claimant could take on is called a lump sum settlement.
 In this type of agreement, the plaintiff would accept the defendant’s offer in one single payment.
 Another option includes an annuity, or in other words, a structured settlement.
-Structured settlements requires the defendant to put the settlement money into an annuity and then pay based on a chosen schedule.
+Structured settlements require the defendant to put the settlement money into an annuity and then pay based on a chosen schedule.
 This is most common for minors so that the funds can be scheduled for future medical care or for college.
 Another type of settlement in a personal injury case is a settlement for their medical payment coverage under their own auto policy.
 This is sometimes an overlooked source of funds for their injury case.
+There are other kinds of settlement options to understand, and a St. Louis County attorney could explain them during a consultation.

 Settling an Auto Accident Case